polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/prepare-a-local-relay-chain.md

 ## Where to go next

 In this tutorial, you learned how to build and start a local relay chain.
-From here, you might want to learn how to connect a local parachain the the local relay chain or experiment with tools that help you automate setting up a test network.
+From here, you might want to learn how to connect a local parachain to the local relay chain or experiment with tools that help you automate setting up a test network.

 - [Connect a local parachain](/tutorials/connect-other-chains/connect-a-local-parachain/)
 - [Launch a parachain test network](https://github.com/open-web3-stack/parachain-launch)